azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ![alt text](../images/01-authenticate.png "Authenticate to our workspace")

-Have a look at the following note when experiencing subscription ID errors (this should not happen any more when using a `Azure Compute VM`):
+Have a look at the following note when experiencing subscription ID errors (this should not happen any more when using a `Azure Compute Instance`):

 <details>
 If you are using multiple subscriptions or tenants, it might be required to tell the Jupyter Notebook, which one it should use.
 Hence, create a new cell and adapt the following code to use your subscription id (the one you have used in `config.json`):